WillmanGZ/Event-Manager/README.md

 # Event System

-This web application allows you to manage events in two vies, like admin and like user.
+This web application allows you to manage events in two views, like admin and like user.
 User can choose wich event will join, admin can edit, create and delete events.

 ## Features